 Internal Family Systems

 Internal Family Systems (IFS) is a powerful yet deceptively simple therapeutic modality.
-IFS helps you build healthy internal relationships with the various ‘parts’ of yourself.
-These parts can hold beliefs, feelings, perspectives, and unresolved experiences from earlier in your life.
+IFS helps you build healthy internal relationships with your internal parts.
+They can be your inner child aged 7, your rebel teen at 16 or parts like the inner critic, procrastinator, perfectionist, anxious or anger part.
+All these parts hold beliefs, feelings, perspectives, and unresolved experiences from earlier experiences in your life.

-IFS does not pathologise - reduce a client to a diagnosis - instead, it views people as whole with an innate capacity to take ownership of their life and self heal.
-It is very effective to treat overwhelm, anxiety, depression, pain, grief, addictions, shame, anger, attachment injuries, OCD, ADHD and traumas.
+IFS does not pathologise - reduce a client to a diagnosis.
+Instead, it views people as whole with an innate capacity to take ownership of their life and self-heal.
+It is very effective in treating overwhelm, anxiety, depression, pain, grief, addictions, shame, anger, attachment injuries, OCD, ADHD and traumas.

 IFS and sub-personalities

 Richard Schwartz the founder of IFS discovered that the mind contains multiple sub-personalities he calls ‘parts.
 This is reflected in common language when we say ‘part of me wants this, but another wants that..’
-We are born with these parts, and they pop out at different times in our lives to help with valuable qualities and resources.
-But at some point trauma and attachment injuries force them out of their naturally helpful roles into behaviour that can be destructive and outdated.
+These parts are likely formed in response to the way we were raised.
+They pop out at different times in our lives to help with valuable qualities and resources.
+Trauma and attachment injuries force them out of their naturally helpful roles into behaviour that can be destructive and outdated.

 What happens to these ‘parts’ during trauma?